 Everything up to N64 runs incredibly well, and you won’t need to tinker, simply open up the dedicated cores/apps and you can play.
 But if you want Dreamcast and DS, prepare to do a couple hours of research every now and then.

 This is a retro handheld you buy, knowing you won’t need to buy another for several months.
 Now that’s a big statement, because new handhelds are coming out every few weeks, but we stick by it.

 This is the best handheld you can buy under $100 (as of now).

-UPDATE: Due to popular the demand the Retroid Pocket 2 has had to release in batches.
-If you are ordering one after this article expect to wait 1 – 2 months delivery.
-If you miss a batch, expect a later delivery.
-They are simply overwhelmed with orders, but are trying their best to get as many out as possible.
+UPDATE: Due to popular the demand the Retroid Pocket 2 has a lead time of 7 days.
+If you are ordering one after this article expect to wait 2 – 4 weeks delivery.